 \subsection{Topic Analysis}

-To examine how the type of misfortune shapes emotional responses, we categorized each misfortune-related post into one of eight topical domains: moral or ideological, political, religious, and institutional, social and group-level, economic and corporate, celebrity and cultural, personal or everyday, sports and competitive, and natural and environmental.

-These categories were selected to reflect the principal contexts in which prior research suggests schadenfreude arises.
-Psychological and sociological studies identify three broad antecedents of schadenfreude—moral deservingness, status and comparison, and intergroup rivalry.
-Our topical scheme mirrors these dimensions while ensuring coverage of the most common misfortunes encountered in public discourse.
-Specifically, moral or ideological and political, religious, and institutional topics capture situations of moral transgression, hypocrisy, or ideological conflict, where justice-based schadenfreude is most likely.
-Social and group-level and economic and corporate categories reflect collective and competitive dynamics in which status and hierarchy are salient.
-Celebrity and cultural, personal or everyday, and sports and competitive misfortunes represent lower-stakes or entertainment-driven contexts, where amusement may stem from social comparison rather than moral judgment.
-Finally, natural and environmental events serve as a contrast category, representing non-agentic or accidental harms that typically elicit empathy rather than pleasure.
+Each misfortune post was categorized into one of eight topical domains: moral or ideological; political, religious, and institutional; social and group-level; economic and corporate; celebrity and cultural; personal or everyday; sports and competitive; and natural and environmental.
+These categories reflect the principal antecedents of schadenfreude identified in prior research---moral deservingness, status and comparison, and intergroup rivalry---while ensuring coverage of the most common misfortunes in public discourse.
+Moral/ideological and political/religious/institutional topics capture moral transgression and ideological conflict (justice-based schadenfreude); social/group-level and economic/corporate categories reflect competitive and hierarchical dynamics; celebrity/cultural, personal/everyday, and sports topics represent lower-stakes contexts where amusement stems from social comparison; and natural/environmental events serve as a contrast category representing non-agentic harms that typically elicit empathy.
+Classification used GPT-5.2 with a structured prompt (Appendix Figure~\ref{fig:prompt-topic}); post counts per topic are summarized in Appendix Table~\ref{tab:topic_counts}.

-Each post was classified into one of these eight categories using GPT-5.2 and a structured prompt provided in Appendix Figure~\ref{fig:prompt-topic}.
-Appendix Table~\ref{tab:topic_counts} summarizes the number of posts per topic across all countries and ideological leanings.